top of page

 How you support your team.

-Hiring reactively → without clarity on what’s needed, you mis-hire or bring in the wrong people at the wrong time.
+• Hiring reactively → Without clarity on what's needed, you mis-hire or bring in the wrong people at the wrong time.

-Left unaddressed, these small cracks turn into people debt, and that debt compounds quickly as headcount grows.
+They scale with your company.
+Left unaddressed, these small cracks turn into people debt, which compounds quickly as your headcount grows.

 Here’s what that usually looks like: